fanoframework/fanoframework.github.io/examples/index.md

 description: List of example application built with Fano Framework
 ---

-<h1 class="major">Example Application</h1>
+<h1 class="major">Example Applications</h1>

-Below is list of example applications which you can use to get started.
+Below is list of example applications you can use to get started.
 They are generated with [Fano CLI](https://github.com/fanoframework/fano-cli), command line tools to help [scaffolding web application](/scaffolding-with-fano-cli) with Fano Framework.

 ## Hello World applications